 1. Vulnerability + authenticity + empathy = safety and intimacy

 3. Ask: What can I do to love my partner in more purity?

 4. Increase your ability to love yourself deeply.

 5. Find the innermost pain, be non-judgmental.
 Stay present.
 Breathe!
 Read more

 We started our journey with Benita just over eight months ago.
-Our 15 year old marriage was hanging on by a shredded string … Read how they resurrected their marriage.
+Our 15-year-old marriage was hanging on by a shredded string and I personally didn’t see any real good outcome from any attempt to try and repair it.
 Read more